Taz03/Sticky-Bot/README.md

 ## Self Hosting
 - Download and install JDK 19
-- Make a JSON file and fill the template file.
+- Make a JSON file and fill the template:-
 ```json
 {
     "token": "your bot token here",